Sabantuy: History

 Sabantuy traces its origins to the pre-Islamic epoch, when it was celebrated before the sowing season.
 The presence of Sabantuy was noticed by ibn Fadlan as early as in 921.
 Traditional songs and other customs of the Sabantuy probably had a religious connotation at that time.

 Later, with the spread of Islam among Tatars and Bashkirs and Christianity among Chuvashs, it became a secular holiday.
 In each region, villages took turns to celebrate the holiday.

 In the beginning of the 20th century Sabantuy gained recognition as the national festival of the Tatars.
 The Soviet authorities approved of this festival probably due to its humble rural origin.
 However, they moved Sabantuy to the after-sowing season, thus merging it with the ancient summer festival Cıyın (Cyrillic: Җыен, [ʑɯɪˈɯn]).

 Recently, Moscow announced plans to nominate Sabantuy for the inclusion into the Masterpieces of the Oral and Intangible Heritage of Humanity list in 2007.

+In the United States, Sabantuy, the Tatar national holiday, has received official recognition at the state and local levels.
+On June 6, 2025, Bob Ferguson, Governor of Washington State, issued a proclamation celebrating Sabantuy.
+This was followed on June 8, 2025, by a similar proclamation from the City of Kirkland in Washington State, further highlighting the growing cultural recognition of the Tatar community and their traditions within the USA.